Adelaide Oval: Non-primary sporting events

-Other uses

-Other sports

-Aside from the main sports of cricket and Australian rules football, other sports have been played at one time or another at the oval: Highland games, lacrosse, quoits, and motorcycle racing.
+The Adelaide Oval has a number of non-primary sports including soccer, cycling, rugby, baseball, American football, tennis and field hockey.

 Miscellaneous events

 The largest spectator event of the 19th century at the Adelaide Oval was the "Grand Corroboree", a corroboree performed by around 100 Aboriginal men and women from Point MacLeay mission and Yorke Peninsula on Friday 29 and Saturday 30 May 1885.
 They had been invited to Adelaide by the colonial government to perform as part of the Queen's Birthday celebrations.
 After organisers expected a crowd of around 5,000, approximately 20,000 spectators (around a sixth of Adelaide's population) turned up.
 The crowd became rowdy and police had to clear the performance space before the event could begin.
 Profits from the show were assigned to the Aboriginal people.
 The corroboree was so successful that other performances were arranged at other venues.
 Also at this time, the first football match held between Aboriginal and non-Aboriginal teams in Adelaide was organised by Football and Cricketing Association secretary John Creswell, and a second followed at the oval on 2 June 1885.

-As part of the 1927 Royal Tour, the Duke and Duchess of York had a motorcade through Adelaide Oval with many people present for the event.

 Due to the COVID-19 pandemic in South Australia, the Adelaide Christmas Pageant was held at Adelaide Oval to a permitted audience of 25,000 in 2020, and 16,000 in 2021.
 Tickets were drawn from a raffle, and the pageant was held in the evening.
 The 2022 pageant returned to the streets, although Adelaide Oval was reserved in the event of another variant.